paulej/perc-framework/draft-jones-perc-private-media-framework.md

 Endpoints will establish DTLS-SRTP associations over the RTP session’s media ports for the purposes of key information exchange with the KMF.
 The MDD will not terminate the DTLS signaling and instead forward DTLS packets received from endpoints on to the KMF, and vice versa, via a tunnel established between MDD and the KMF.
 This tunnel used to encapsulate the DTLS-SRTP signaling between the KMF and endpoints will also be used to convey HBH key information from the KMF to the MDD, so no additional protocol or interface is required.

+## Key Exchange during Conference

-Following the key information exchange with the KMF, endpoints will be able to encrypt media end-to-end with their E2E Key(i), sending that E2E Key(i) to other endpoints encrypted with E2E KEK, and will be able to encrypt and authenticate RTP packets using local HBH Key(j).
+Following the initial key information exchange with the KMF, endpoints will be able to encrypt media end-to-end with their E2E Key(i), sending that E2E Key(i) to other endpoints encrypted with E2E KEK, and will be able to encrypt and authenticate RTP packets using local HBH Key(j).
 The procedures defined do not allow the MDD to gain access to E2E KEK information, preventing it from gaining access to any endpoints’ E2E Key and subsequently decrypting media .

-## Key Exchange during Conference
+The KEK (i.e., EKT_key) may need to change from time-to-time during the life of a conference, such as when a new participant joins or leaves a conference.
+(EDIT TO DO:  Add some more description of what happens when KMF issues new KEK/EKT-key and how it might have known is should issue a new EKT_key, especially when another endpoint left the conference).

 # Entity Trust